PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 @Shimatani2001MeaSpe approach to reconstruct a matrix of distances based on taxonomy, which can serve as a rough proxy when no phylogenies are available.
 This allows coarse estimations of taxonomic diversity based on species lists.
-The default distance between taxoonmic levels is as in @Shimatani2001MeaSpe (*i.e.* species have a distance of 0, genus of 1, family of 2, sbu-classes of 3, and everything else 4), but specific scores can be passed for *any* taxonomic level know to the NCBI name table.
+The default distance between taxonomic levels is as in @Shimatani2001MeaSpe (*i.e.* species have a distance of 0, genus of 1, family of 2, sub-classes of 3, and everything else 4), but specific scores can be passed for *any* taxonomic level know to the NCBI name table.